MicrosoftDocs/azure-dev-docs/articles/javascript/contoso-real-estate-user-scenarios.md

 # User scenarios for Contoso real estate

-To understand the solution implementation, it is important to identify the user's of the solution and what actions each can accomplish.
+To understand the solution implementation, it's important to identify the user's of the solution and what actions each can accomplish.

 ## User specification